-No matter how good your screening process is, there may come a time when you’ll need to evict a tenant from your Texas property.
-And when that time comes, you’ll want to be familiar with the eviction process.
+No matter how good the tenant screening process is, there may come a time when a landlord will need to evict a tenant from their Texas premises.
+And when that time comes, a landlord will want to be familiar with the Texas eviction process.

-In this article, we will go over the proper process for eviction in Texas, as you must follow eviction laws at all times.
-From start to finish, you should expect the process to take you anywhere between a month and three months.
-Keep reading for a comprehensive overview of Texas eviction laws.
+In this article, we will go over the proper tenant eviction process in Texas, as you must follow eviction laws at all times as a landlord.
+From start to finish, the landlord should expect the eviction process to take them anywhere between a month and three months.
+Keep reading for a comprehensive overview of Texas tenant eviction laws.

-According to Texas landlord-tenant law, you can evict a tenant for a variety of reasons.
-These reasons include if a tenant violates the lease or rental agreement, refuses to pay rent, or fails to move out after the lease or rental agreement expires.
-The type of eviction notice to use depends on the reason for lease termination.
+According to Texas landlord-tenant law, a landlord can evict tenants for a variety of reasons.
+These reasons include if a tenant violates the written lease or rental agreement, refuses to pay rent, or fails to move out after the rental or lease agreement expires.
+The notice that a landlord chooses to use depends on the reason for lease termination.

-If you have a tenant who is always paying rent late or failing to pay it all together, you can begin the eviction process.
-Start by serving them with an eviction notice.
-But, when doing so, check your current rental lease agreement and see if federal protections are in place as these can impact the notice period.
+Under Texas law, if a tenant pays rent inconsistently or fails to pay it all together, the landlord can begin the Texas eviction suit.
+Landlords should start by serving them with a notice to vacate or quit.
+But, when doing so, check their current lease or rental agreement and see if federal protections are in place as these can impact the notice period.

 La Vie Est Fit – Page 2 of 21 – Light Recipes, Fitness and Lifestyle proviron 25mg fitness girls nues hairy clip

-The notice can usually give the tenant between 3 – 30 calendar days to pay all due rent or move out depending on the type of agreement they have and whether or not federal protections are in place.
-If the tenant pays, great!
-However, if they don’t and continue living in the rental unit, you may begin filing a complaint in court.
+The notice can usually give the tenant between 3 – 30 calendar days to pay all due rent or move out depending on the type of rental agreement they have and whether or not federal protections are in place.
+If the tenant pays rent, great!
+However, if tenants were to resist not paying rent, a landlord filed a complaint in court.

-The property owner can also use this notice if a tenant breaks the terms specified in their lease.
-For example, abiding by the pet policy and not subletting the unit illegally.
-The notice gives the tenant three calendar days to leave the premises.
-Unlike in some other states, the tenant doesn’t get the option to cure the violation.
+The notice to vacate gives the tenant three calendar days to leave the premises.
+Unlike in some other states, a notice to vacate in Texas the tenant doesn’t get the option to cure the violation.

 1-Month Notice to Quit

-This notice specifically applies to tenants who either have no lease or are living on a month-to-month lease.
+This notice specifically applies to tenants who either have no lease agreement or are living on a month-to-month tenancy.
 Serving the notice will mean the tenant has exactly one month to move out.
-If they don’t move out by the end of that month, you can go to small claims court and file a complaint.
+If they don’t move out by the end of that month, the landlord files a complaint with the small claims court for the eviction suit.

-Serving a Tenant with an Eviction Notice in Texas
+Serving a Tenant with a Texas Eviction Notice

-As per Texas law, you must serve the eviction notice to the tenant properly.
-If you don’t, you run the risk of delaying the process should the tenant use that as a defense against their eviction.
-The following are the methods you must use when serving the tenant with a written notice:
+As per Texas law, a landlord must serve the notice for eviction to the tenant properly.
+If landlords don’t, they run the risk of delaying the eviction process should the tenant use that as a defense in the eviction suit against their eviction.
+The following are the methods landlords must use when serving the tenant with a written notice:

 - Delivering the eviction notice in person or leaving it with someone who is at least 16 years old.